bachelor-2014/report/v2/human_interaction.md

 - Have a communications layer run on BeagleBone, interacting with aforementioned graphical user interface and the underlying EvoBot software, mediating messages between the two.
-A graphical representation of this can be seen in \ref{fig:architecture_overview}.
+A graphical representation of this can be seen in \ref{fig:architecture}.

 ### Construction of the graphical user interface

-The actual elements shown in the GUI is determined from the config file as described in \ref{sec:modularity}.
+The actual elements shown in the GUI is determined from the config file as described in \ref{sec:software_constructing}.
 The GUI has the same kind of modularity as the rest of the software running the EvoBot, which means that every element in the configuration file has a standalone component in the GUI.
 An example could be a set of X/Y axes which can be (1) homed and (2) set to a specific position.
 As